Eskdale Reserve restoration

 The initial inspiration and continued focus for Kaipātiki Project’s restoration work lies in the Eskdale Reserve Network.
 These reserves combined (approx. 74h) are one of the most unique urban forest eco systems and the largest urban forest in Tāmaki Makaurau ecological region.
 Forming part of the North-West Wildlink, they provide large areas of continuous urban native vegetation.
 The network encompasses depleted Kauri podsols on the ridgeline through broadleaf/podocarp forest, down to saltwater edge plants, including one of the few remaining swamps in Auckland containing Swamp Maire (Myrtle family) a rarity and treasured species threatened by Myrtle Rust.

-The ongoing work by volunteers and community contributes to rare sightings of freshwater mussels and a giant kōkopu over the past few years (only the second sighting in living memory in Auckland).
+The ongoing work by volunteers and community contributes to rare sightings of freshwater mussels and a giant kōkopu (only the second sighting in living memory in Auckland).

 Eskdale Reserve contains good examples of riparian forest and kauri broadleaved-podocarp associations.
 It also provides a riparian buffer to Eskdale stream and links with Oruamo stream.
 Natural areas are extremely vulnerable to weed invasion, pest impacts, fragmentation, wind exposure, and physical isolation from similar areas.